gualtierotesta/blog/docs/certifications/ccdak.md

 Kafka default security level is very low.

 * Encryption in transit is optional and off in the default configuration.
 Here transit means from producer to broker, between brokers, from broker to consumer.
-* Authentication and authorization are options and off in the default configuration
+* Authentication and authorization are optional and off in the default configuration
-* Encryption at reset (partition segments) is now available in the standard Apache Kafka (available in the Confluent version).
+* Encryption at rest (partition segments) is not available in the standard Apache Kafka, but it is available in the Confluent version.
 Workaround 1: encrypt the disk.
 Workaround 2: encrypt/decrypt the messages using the producers/consumers.

 ## Kafka Streams